Urbanization – cities are key to the global economy

 Moving more than one billion people a day

-With more than one billion people moved each day, Schindler is resolved to provide reliable customer service and high-quality mobility solutions that ensure safe and efficient trips for the riding public, as well as cost-effective, superior performing equipment for building owners and operators.
-Schindler’s offering ranges from small budget solutions for low-rise homes to sophisticated access and transport management concepts for multifunctional buildings.
+With more than one billion people moved each day, the company is committed to providing reliable customer service and high-quality mobility solutions that ensure safe and efficient trips for the riding public, as well as superior equipment for building owners and operators.
+Schindler’s offering ranges from solutions for low-rise buildings to sophisticated access and transport management concepts for multifunctional buildings.

 Long-term strategic orientation